hsayed21/json-i18n-key/README.md

 - [ ] Search for keys or values that contain a specific string.
 - [ ] Auto-merge similar keys to reduce redundancy.
 - [ ] Suggest existing keys for reuse when adding new ones.
-- [ ] Optimized search for translation keys in large datasets.
 - [ ] Rename keys and update references in code automatically.
 - [ ] Detect and clean up unused translation keys automatically.